Keyboard shortcuts

 {

-private static readonly ISerdeInfo s_typeInfo = Serde.SerdeInfo.MakeEnumerable("EqArray");
+public static readonly ISerdeInfo Instance = Serde.SerdeInfo.MakeEnumerable("EqArray", TProvider.Instance.SerdeInfo);

 public sealed class Ser<T, TProvider>